paulscherrerinstitute/wica-http/docs/hla/ex1.md

 # Install and Test the Wica-HTTP Server

-### Login to our development machine and and enter a fresh directory for our tests
+### Login to our development machine and and create and enter a new directory for our tests

 Example (change for your PSI LDAP user id)
 ```